Symptoms and diagnosis of Kaposi's Sarcoma

 Back to top

-If you’ve already been diagnosed with HIV, your own specialist will usually arrange for you to have your symptoms investigated.
+If you have been diagnosed with HIV, your HIV specialist will usually arrange for you to have your symptoms investigated.
 However, some people may go to their GP with symptoms and will then be referred to a specialist for tests.

 Your specialist may suspect you have KS just by looking at the skin lesions, but you’ll usually need a biopsy to confirm the diagnosis.